IAmKSquared/onenotemcp/ReadMe.md

 *   "Show me all sections in my notebook."
 *   "Search for sections containing 'Project'."
 *   "Show me all pages in the 'Meeting Notes' section."
+*   "Find all pages modified after 2024-01-01."
+*   "Search for pages with 'budget' in the title that were modified in the last week."
+*   "Show me all pages in a specific notebook that contain 'meeting' in the title."
 *   "Create a new OneNote page titled 'Meeting Ideas' with the content 'Brainstorm new marketing strategies'."
 *   "Create a page titled 'Action Items' in the 'Work Projects' section."
 *   "Can you find my OneNote page about 'Project Phoenix' and tell me its summary?"